Judge blocks Arkansas law requiring parental OK for minors to create social media accounts

 NetChoice argued the requirement violated the constitutional rights of users and arbitrarily singled out types of speech that would be restricted.

+Republican Attorney General Tim Griffin said he was disappointed with Brooks’ decision.

+“But I will continue to vigorously defend the law and protect our children, an important interest recognized in the federal judge’s order today,” Griffin said in a statement.

 Arkansas’ restrictions would have only applied to social media platforms that generate more than $100 million in annual revenue.
-It also wouldn’t apply to certain platforms, including LinkedIn, Google and YouTube.
+It also wouldn’t have applied to certain platforms, including LinkedIn, Google and YouTube.

+Brooks’ ruling said the the exemptions nullified the state’s intent for imposing the restrictions, and said the law also didn’t adequately define which platforms they would apply to.
+As an example, he cited confusion over whether the social media platform Snapchat would be subject to the age-verification requirement.

 U.S. Surgeon General Vivek Murthy has warned that there is not enough evidence to show that social media is safe for children and teens and called on tech companies to take “immediate action to protect kids now.”
 Meta announced in June it was adding some new parental supervision tools and privacy features to its platforms.